sledorze/morphic-ts/README.md

 export const { summon } = summonFor<AppEnv>({ [IoTsURI]: { WM } })
 ```

-If the underlying Interpreter of a particular instance of `summonFor` does not generate a typeclass define in its Env (this example, `io-ts`), then there is no need to feeds it the definition:
+If the underlying Interpreter of `summoner` does not generate a typeclass (e.g. `io-ts`), then there is no need to feed it at creation time:

 ```typescript
 export const { summon } = summonFor<{ [IoTsURI]: IoTsTypes }>({})
 ```

-This would typecheck.
+This will typecheck accordingly.

-However the type constraint of the Env will remain in the summoner signature, so that any reinterpretation from another summoner will thread that constraint; there no compromise on type safety.
+However the type constraint of the Env will remain in the summoner signature, so that any (re)interpretation from another summoner will thread that constraint; there no compromise on type safety.

 The consequence is that any interpreting summoner Env will need to cover all the Env from the source summoner.